-I am so glad I don’t have to go through all that anymore, is a thought I have when I hear an adult talk about how they still hate their parents.
-When they say it with such animosity and rage, I remember everything that drove me to say such things, and I’m glad that I’m so far removed from it now that I can reflect on it.
-When I hear someone say that their parents are bumbling fools, idiots, or backwater hicks from the 1950’s, I remember saying such things, and I regret some of it.
-As has been said of regrets, there is little that we can do about them now.
-Yet, I have also heard others say that the struggle to correct past errors defines us.
+I am so glad I don’t have to go through all that anymore, is the first thought I have when I hear an adult talk about how they still hate their parents.
+When they say it with such animosity and rage, I remember all of the emotions that drove me to say such things, and I’m happy to be past all that.
+When I hear someone say that their parents are bumbling fools, idiots, or backwater hicks from the 1950’s, I remember saying such things.
+I regret some of it, sure, but as has been said of regrets, there is little that we can do about them now, and our struggle to correct past errors defines us.

-“I’m smarter than my dad,” wrote a twenty-something blogger.
+“I’m smarter than my dad,” writes a twenty-something blogger.
 “I really wish I wasn’t.
 It’s like finding out Santa isn’t real.”

-Some carry this teenage hatred well into their thirties and beyond.
+Some carry this teenage hatred well into their twenties.
 The teen years are a period of cultivation, containing rebellion, learning, etc., that occur before our minds fully form.
-As we age, our mind matures, and for some of us our rebellion to them follows suit, until it manifests into either full-fledged hatred, or a condescending pity that recognizes their backwater modes of thought for what they are.
-This matured rebellion is also based on the fear that our parents still have some authority over us, and the time we spend around them as adults reminds us of those days when our parents had total authority over us, and how they “abused it to proselytize their closed-minded beliefs on us.”
+As we age, our mind matures, and so does our rebellion, until it manifests into either full-fledged hatred, or a condescending pity that recognizes their backwater modes of thought for what they are.
+This matured rebellion is also based on the fact our parents still have some authority over us, and that reminds us of those days when our parents had total authority over us, and how they “abused it to proselytize their closed-minded beliefs on us.”

 When we finally reach a point when they’re no longer helping us pay for tuition, a car, or rent, and we’re able to flex independent muscles, we spend the next couple of years fortifying this notion that they were wrong, all wrong, all along.

-By the time we reach our thirties, circumstances reveal to us some of the logic and wisdom our parents attempted to pass down to us, and the idea that it does apply in some circumstances.
+By the time we grow past our narcissistic teens and twenties, circumstances reveal the logic and wisdom our parents attempted to pass down to us, and the idea that some of it applies in some circumstances.
 (Some will never admit this.
 Some remain stuck in a peak of rebellion.)
-Their advice may not have applied in all circumstances, of course, but it applied in so many that some of us took the ‘bumbling fool banner’ down.
+Their advice did not apply in all circumstances, of course, but it did in so many that we took our prominent bumbling fool banner down.
 Then, when we reach our forties, we begin to think that they’re idiots all over again.

-I wrote the last line to complete a joke I read somewhere.
+I wrote the last line to complete a joke I read.
 It’s a funny line, because there is an element of truth in it, but in my experience the truth lies somewhere in the middle.
 The truth is a hybrid of the lifelong recognition we have of our parents’ failings combined with the points we begrudgingly give them on some matters.
-Forty-somethings also develop a level of respect for them that we never had for them in our younger years, because we now have our own kids, and we view them as fellow parents who tried to lead us down a path most conducive for happiness and success in life.
-We might maintain that they were inept in some ways, but we now recognize how difficult and tricky it can be to be a parent.
+We also respect them in a manner we never did as kids, because we now have our own kids, and they view us as bumbling fools.
+As flawed as they were, and some of their mentalities and techniques were fundamentally flawed, we have enough distance from our youth than we can now view them as fellow parents who tried to lead us down a path conducive for happiness and success in life.

-Theory formed the foundation of much of my rebellion, and real-world circumstances revealed to me that some of the archaic and antiquated advice my dad offered me had some merit.
+Theory formed the foundation of much of my uninformed rebellion, and real-world circumstances revealed to me that some of the archaic and antiquated advice my dad offered me had some merit.
 These circumstances, as I said, included having my own child and my own attempts to protect the sanctity of his childhood, in the same manner my dad attempted to protect mine.
-As evidence of this, I once thought my dad committed some errors by sheltering me too much, until some know-it-all posed the idea that that means my dad did his job.
+As evidence of this, I once thought my dad committed some errors in raising me by sheltering me too much, until some know-it-all said that means my dad did his job.
 “How so?”
 I asked.
-I was all ready to launch into a self-righteous screed about how this person knew nothing about my childhood, until he said, “By allowing your childhood to last as long as possible.”
+I was all ready to launch into a self-righteous screed about how he knew nothing about my childhood, until he said, “By allowing your childhood to last as long as possible.”

 Another circumstance arrived when I tried to get along with my co-workers, and I tried to appease my boss.
 My father warned me that this would be more difficult than I assumed, and he was right, but I regarded that as nothing more than an inconvenient coincidence in my path to individuality.